Superalgos/Superalgos/README.md

 * Don't like the Plotters?
 * Don't like any other part of the system?

 No problem, code or integrate libraries with your own version of any component and we promise we will merge your work and provide it as an alternative to users.
 We believe in Permissionless Innovation and that users, not team members, are the final judges and the ones who decide what they prefer to use.
-You are free to replace any part of the system that you believe that should work or should have been done in a different way.
+You are free to create al alternative for any part of the system that you believe that should work or should have been done in a different way.
 We will help you integrate your vision into the next release and enable a way for users to choose between different implementations of the same functionality.
 You will also be granted the title of maintainer of the functionality you provide and have decision power on how it evolves in the future.

 # Superalgos for Individuals